HackASFM/HackASFM.github.io/index.md

 ## Welcome to Hack_@ASFM 2018
 Hack_@ASFM will be a 24-hour coding event where teams of two to six high school programmers will develop an application, game, or system in their favorite programming language.
-The project should ultimately strive to solve a global issue that will be revealed on the day of the event.
+The final product must address a theme that will be revealed on the day of the event.
+The team that develops the best project will win a prize of **$10,000 pesos**.
 As implied by the name of this event, it requires that students stay at ASFM\* overnight to code and complete their project (with parental permission of course).

 \*Students will be staying at the ASFM Library — for more information please read below.